Education Grants

 Our mission is to provide funding and support that will enable grantee organisations to better achieve their mission.

-For examples of what we fund, please see our grants programme and current grants below.
+For examples of what we fund, please see our grants programme, current grants below and previous grants via 360Giving.

 We fund not-for-profit organisations (including charities, schools, churches and social enterprises) delivering activities that support our mission to children and young people from birth to 25 years old.
 We do fund Community Interest Companies and social enterprises but there are additional requirements.